Today's Bible Reading: 2 Corinthians 4

 Reflecting and Thinking

 God has mercifully included us in his plan and given us places and opportunities of service.
-Paul in this text is thinking specifically about his own apostolic ministry, but the principle is true for every Christian.
+Paul in today's text is thinking specifically about his own apostolic ministry, but the principles he sets forth are true for every Christian.
 Every Christian has a ministry from God.
 Our ministry is designed to encourage us in difficult days.
 We are called to consistent Christian testimony without deception or distortion.
-Fortunately, we are not responsible for the results.
+Because we serve with God's power, we are not responsible for the results.
 Still, our hearts hurt when the gospel is not clearly seen by those to whom we speak.
 This veiling is the result of Satan's work, blinding unbelievers to such an extent that they cannot see light!

-When we are tempted to overcome this blindness by focusing attention on things visible (like us), we unwittingly buy into Satan's deception.
+When we try to overcome the blindness of the world by focusing attention on things visible (like us), we unwittingly buy into Satan's deception.
 No!
-We must continue to preach Jesus Christ as Lord, because God is powerful enough by his mere word to make light shine in darkness, even as the light has shined in our lives through Christ.
+We must continue to preach Jesus Christ as Lord, because God is powerful enough by his Word to make light shine in darkness, even as the light has shined in our lives through Christ.
 The most powerful ministry of the knowledge of Christ keeps the focus on the treasure and not on the clay jar.
-Then it is clear that the real power is from God and is not centered in human beings or human efforts.
+This focus makes it clear that the real power is from God and is not centered in human beings or human efforts.

 Heavenly Father, thank you for the opportunities for ministry and service which you have given your people.
 Help us serve faithfully in our weakness, demonstrating the power of the gospel.
-Forgive us when we are tempted to call attention to self more than to Christ.
-May we call attention to the light.
-Thank you for revealing yourself in the light of the knowledge of Christ, and thank you that we have been able to see and to be saved, in the name of the Christ who is Lord and light, Amen.
+Forgive us when we are tempted to call attention to ourselves more than to Christ.
+May we always call attention to the true light of the world.
+Thank you for revealing yourself in the light of the knowledge of Christ, and thank you that we have been able to see and to be saved, in the name of the Christ who is Lord and Light, Amen.